The Parrett, Drove and Cocklemoor Walk

 Parrett, Drove and Cocklemoor Walk

-Go south to the Parrett Trail on the river bank and turn left, follow the path to Huish Bridge (700m) and turn right over the bridge.
+Start on Cocklemoor, go south to the Parrett Trail on the river bank and turn left, follow the path to Huish Bridge (700m) and turn right over the bridge.

 Whilst on the bridge you can see on your left a tributary joining the river Prrett.